rohilrao/investment-tech-tree/README.md

 4. **Paste the code**
    - Insert the copied code into the respective level-x-nodes.ts file in [src/data](src/data).
    - Insert the node's variable name in the array (in the same file where the node was added).
+5. **Verify the node was edited/added**
+   - Find the edited/added node on http://localhost:3000/tech-tree
+   - Validate it's properties

 ## Add edge with UI-support